-The Office of Congresswoman Mary Gay Scanlon is participating in the 2019 Congressional App Competition.
+The Office of Congresswoman Mary Gay Scanlon is participating in the 2021 Congressional App Challenge.

 - Students are only allowed to compete in a Congressional District which is hosting an App Challenge.
 Students may compete in either the district in which they reside, or the district in which they attend school.
 Participants may compete only in one single district.

 - TEAMS: Students can compete as individuals, or in teams of up to four (4) students.
 Any team with more than four (4) students is not eligible to compete.
 At least two teammates on any team must live or attend school in the same Congressional District.

 - PRIOR PROJECTS: Students may submit any app they’ve created within the last calendar year, as long as the app meets the submission requirements.